sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

    security configuration provided by the TD is ignored.

-This solution is not specific to RLQS, and can (and should) be used with any other Control Planes configured via [GrpcService][envoy_grpc_service] message.
+This solution is not specific to RLQS, and can (and should) be used with any other Control Planes configured via [`GrpcService`] message.

 ### Unified Matcher API

-RPCs will be matched into buckets using [Unified Matcher API][envoy_matching_api_doc] — an adaptable framework that can be used in any xDS component that needs matching features.
+RPCs will be matched into buckets using [Unified Matcher API] — an adaptable framework that can be used in any xDS component that needs matching features.

 Envoy provides two syntactically equivalent Unified Matcher
 definitions: [`envoy.config.common.matcher.v3.Matcher`](https://github.com/envoyproxy/envoy/blob/e3da7ebb16ad01c2ac7662758a75dba5cdc024ce/api/envoy/config/common/matcher/v3/matcher.proto)